mjtiv/VADT/README.md

 `Summary_Report_multi_dimensiona_pvalue_adj.txt` - Summary report of the entire ASE analysis

-`data_for_ref_allele_bias_plotting.txt` - Counts for all testable variants, so overall reference allele bias can be investigated on a per variant basis or globally
+`data_for_ref_allele_bias_plotting.txt` - Counts for all the informative "testable" variants, so overall reference allele bias can be investigated on a per variant basis or globally

 `multi_dim_adj_pvalues_testable.txt` - File consists of all the informative "testable" samples with a new entry in the sample column on whether that sample passed the cutoff for that specific variant.
 The cutoff p-value for each variant calcualted from the multi-dimensional p-value algorithm can be found in the variants format column (last entry).
 It is important to note each variant will have a different cutoff p-value.